Working-PROJ1-PIMS-Group7/Personal-Inventory-Management-System/README.md

 3. run cmd 'pip install customtkinter'
 4. run cmd 'pip install tkinter'

 #UPDATE 4/20/2024
 1. Functions done
 2. database done
 3. gui half finished

+#UPDATE 4/25/24
+1. gui completeley finished
+2. functions connected to buttons
+3. front end connected to backend
+4. will do a guide on how to use the app

 NOTE: front end not yet connected
+NOTE: 4/25/24 FRONT END CONNECTED SUCCESSFULLY